geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 For an introduction to using R/RStudio in Docker, see the [Rocker project](https://www.rocker-project.org/).

-Using that approach, we recommend the following Docker images for using R as a basis for geographic research:
+Using that approach, I recommend the following Docker images for using R as a basis for geographic research:

   - [`rocker/geospatial`](https://hub.docker.com/r/rocker/geospatial)
     which contains key geographic packages, including those listed